denoland/deno/std/manual.md

 ### `Deno.compile()`

-This works similar to `deno fetch` in that it can fetch code, compile it, but not run it.
+This works similar to `deno cache` in that it can fetch and cache the code, compile it, but not run it.
 It takes up to three arguments, the `rootName`, optionally `sources`, and optionally `options`.
 The `rootName` is the root module which will be used to generate the resulting program.
 This is like the module name you